-Over the past few years more and more people got interested in working remotely.
+Over the past few years, more and more people got interested in working remotely.
 There are many reasons why this new approach towards our daily work is gaining so much popularity but the main reason for it is the freedom that comes with the possibility of working from anywhere.
-But in the last few months this is slowly becoming more of a necessity then a choice.
+But in the last few months, this is slowly becoming more of a necessity than a choice.

 Producement is formed of a fully remote team of experienced software engineers that has members from all over the globe, even if we are separated by a huge distance, we still manage to deliver quality products while feeling connected to each other and to our clients.
-As many individuals or companies might be struggling with working remotely in an efficient way, we decided to share 8 useful tips for remote work:
+As many individuals or companies might be struggling with distance working in an efficient way, we decided to share 8 useful tips on working remotely:

 - Having a routine is not boring

 Working from home brings you a lot of freedom but you should not let freedom transform into chaos.
 In order to make working from home really efficient you should have a routine similar to the one that you would have at a traditional job.
 So just because you are not going to an office you shouldn’t skip your basic daily activities like getting dressed for work or drinking your morning coffee.

 Another thing that is really useful for a successful routine is having a fixed schedule, so try to start working at the same hour every day and try not to end up working overtime.

 - Have a clear separation between work and personal life